 During fiscal 2002 Autodesk announced a restructuring plan that included the termination of 164 employees and the closure of several domestic and international offices.
 As part of this restructuring effort, Autodesk recognized \$24.5 million of expenses in fiscal 2002, of which \$19.2 million related to office closures and \$5.3 million related to employee termination costs.
 Office closure costs included losses on operating leases and the write-off of leasehold improvements and equipment.
-Employee termination consisted of wage continuation, advance notice pay and medical benefits.
+Employee termination costs, associated with staff reductions mostly in the United States, consisted of wage continuation, advance notice pay and medical benefits.
+These restructuring activities were part of a formal exit plan approved by the Board of Directors and were part of an effort to reduce operating expense levels.

-During the first six months of fiscal 2003, Autodesk recognized an additional \$5.3 million of restructuring charges as part of the fiscal 2002 restructuring plan.
-Of this amount, \$1.5 million related to the further consolidation of certain European offices.
-The remaining \$3.8 million, which was recorded during the second quarter of fiscal 2003, resulted from changes to estimated accrued liabilities related to vacated facilities.
+During the first nine months of fiscal 2003, Autodesk recognized an additional \$8.1 million of restructuring charges as part of the fiscal 2002 restructuring plan.
+Of this amount, \$1.2 million (of which \$0.8 million was recorded in the third quarter of fiscal 2003) related to the further consolidation of certain European offices.
+The remaining \$6.9 million, of which \$2.0 million was recorded during the third quarter of fiscal 2003, resulted from changes to estimated accrued liabilities related to vacated facilities.
 Since the offices were closed in fiscal 2002, there has been a significant downturn in the real estate market, particularly in Northern California where some of the offices are located.
 As such, Autodesk is unable to either buy-out the remaining lease obligations at favorable amounts or sub-lease the space at amounts originally estimated during fiscal 2002.